poblabs/weewx-socketlogger/README.md

 For the writeup on how I'm using this driver with the weather station data iptables redirect and a socket server, check it out here on my blog: http://obrienlabs.net/redirecting-weather-station-data-from-the-ambient-weather-ws-1200-ip-observerip/

 This driver requires:
-- Installing a socket server (ncat is what I used)
+- A socket server (ncat is what I used)

 ## Install
 - Copy the socketlogger.py driver to the `bin/user` folder (For my CentOS install it's located at `/usr/share/weewx/user`)